miharothl/und-ai-trading-strategies/excercises/project-1/readme2.md

 ```bash
 jupyter lab
 ```

+Then open `Preparing-for-data-analysis-project-student.ipynb` to begin.
 For any additional utility functions, refer to `func_lib.py`.